 National Recreational Boating Safety Surveys (NRBSS)

 In 2014, the results of the U.S. Coast Guard's 2012 National Recreational Boating Surveys were released.
 NASBLA/ERAC spent hours seeking explanations of how the participation and exposure hours data were generated, considering the merits of using exposure hours as the denominator in risk ratios, and developing compilations of state-level data.
-Products associated with those explorations--by ERAC and the Coast Guard--are presented below.
+Products associated with those explorations--by ERAC and the Coast Guard--are presented on this page.

 **See also, an errata sheet for the 2018 survey reports